srhodes-phd/TidyData/CODEBOOK.md

 This data set contains four variables:

 #### subj_id
-an integer variable
-values range from 1 to 30
-a total of 30 subjects were observed in the study
+An integer variable.
+Values range from 1 to 30.
+A total of 30 subjects were observed in the study

 ####activity
-a character variable
-values include
+A character variable.
+The 6 unique values include:
 * LAYING
 * SITTING
 * STANDING